The verdict

 What AI consistently says

-- +Highly recommended for eczema and post-procedure recovery
+- +Highly recommended by dermatologists for eczema and severe rosacea

 What AI doesn't mention